 What causes breakouts and acne blemishes on your face and body?

 It’s likely that there is a combination of factors working together to cause your acne breakouts.
 The best acne treatment programs include topical acne treatment products to clear your acne and give you healthy skin from the outside, as well as lifestyle modifications to treat your acne from the inside out.
-That means using an Inclusive Health® approach of topical care, internal care and emotional self-care to make your skin and your whole body healthier.
+That means using an Inclusive Health® approach of combining lifestyle, diet and skin care solutions to make your skin and your whole body healthier.
 In order to understand the best way to treat your acne, it’s important to determine the cause of your acne.
 Keep reading for a complete summary of the various causes of acne.
 While nobody knows for sure what causes pores and follicles to overproduce skin cells and become clogged, all of the following are linked to increased acne breakouts.

 Hormones Can Cause Acne Breakouts